Romans 1

 • who was fully God, pertaining by nature to the Holy Spirit (v.4),

-The resurrection also means that Christ is in heaven interceding for His own, and that He will return from there to judge the earth. cp.
-Acts 17:31
+2. The power of God vested in Christ, who is in heaven interceding for His own, and who will return from there to judge the earth. cp.
+Mat 28:18; Acts 17:31

-1. the message of God's mercy through Christ, and its effect upon all believers (Rom 3:24).
+1. the message of God's mercy through Christ, to all who believe (Rom 3:24).

 ie., The commissioning, authority and responsibility to carry the message of God's grace.

-This is 'Doctrine' and 'discipline' are complimentary, as seen in this basic outline of Romans:
+That is, 'doctrine' and 'discipline' are complementary, as seen in this basic outline of Romans:

 Belief in Christ should make a profound difference in my life, as one 'separated unto' Him.